Kneeling: Christianity

+Christian worshipers at Mount Zion Methodist Church praying at the mourner's bench and chancel rails during an altar call (Pasadena, Maryland, U.S.)

-The history of kneeling and prostration have always been a sign of worship in Christianity.
-Passages in the Bible show that kneeling is preferred over other forms of prayer.
+The history of kneeling and prostration have always been a sign of prayer and worship in Christianity.
 It is mentioned in the New Testament that "whenever you pray, do not be like the hypocrites; for they love to stand and pray in the synagogues".
 The origin of this practice is within Sacred Scripture, which states: "Therefore God also highly exalted Him and gave Him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth" (NRSV).

-Before the funeral, several portable, individual kneelers, called prie-dieus, were placed for use around this casket.

-Some churches may use a kneeler in frequented areas in order to indicate where to kneel as well as provide some level of comfort during the prayer.
+Some Christian churches, particularly those of the Roman Catholic and Evangelical-Lutheran traditions, have pews with kneelers.
+During the Liturgy of the Eucharist, Evangelical-Lutheran churches have a chancel rail at which the faithful kneel to receive Holy Communion.
+Certain parts of the church, such as where there is a votive candle rack, may have an individual kneeler known as a prie-dieu; the homes of Christians may have a prie-dieu as well for Bible reading and praying the breviary daily.
+In Christian churches of the Methodist and Baptist traditions, it is common for believers to kneel in their pews during a prayer led by the pastor (or a congregant) after prayer requests, praise reports and testimonies are shared.
+During altar calls in the Methodist tradition, congregants are invited to kneel at the chancel rails or mourner's bench to seek the New Birth (first work of grace), entire sanctification (second work of grace), or repent from backsliding.

 Marriage

 Proposals

 A man kneels during a marriage proposal.

 Kneeling is the position often associated with traditional, Western marriage proposals.
 This position typically involves the person proposing kneeling with one knee on the ground, a position sometimes referred to as genuflecting, holding an engagement ring up to the person being proposed to.
 Kneeling in a public space in front of an apparent significant other often suggests a forthcoming proposal, and kneeling is indeed typically the expected position when proposing publicly.

 While kneeling is considered a traditional style of proposing, there is little consensus on its historical origins, and it in fact appears to be a fairly modern custom.
 Connections have been made to kneeling in European feudal society, in which kneeling before a lord suggested servitude and surrender.
 Medieval imagery sometimes depicted a knight kneeling before a lady in an act of courtly love, suggesting kneeling as a form of romantic expression was similar to the submission given to lords.
 Kneeling during a marriage proposal has been suggested as a similar form of submission.